La fuga (TV series)

-La fuga is a Spanish dystopian prison escape television series created by Nacho Faerna that originally on Telecinco from 11 January to 4 April 2012.
+La fuga is a Spanish dystopian prison escape television series created by Nacho Faerna that originally aired on Telecinco from 11 January to 4 April 2012.
 It stars María Valverde and Aitor Luna.

 Plot

 Set in a not distant figure, under which the governments have restricted liberties, a member of the resistance against the system, Daniel, is imprisoned for life into a high-security prison located on an oil platform.
 In order to get him out of the prison, his wife Anna becomes a prison officer and develops an extremely risky rescue plan.

 Cast

 Production and release

 Produced by Mediaset España in collaboration with BocaBoca, the filming of the series started in July 2011 under the provisional title '2055'.
 The shooting location reportedly was a 3,000 m2 set in San Sebastián de los Reyes.
 The first episode premiered on 11 January 2012 on Telecinco.
 Directed by Antonio Hernández, the series comprised twelve 70-minute long episodes.

 Jeansy Aúz authored the score.
 The series' main theme "Pero si tú no estás", was written and performed by Nena Daconte.

 After a "promising" 16.9% share of audience in the first episode (overcoming its Wednesday rival Downton Abbey), the number of viewers deflated gradually down to a minimum of 8.5% in the penultimate episode, averaging a "weak" 11.3%, even after Telecinco's decision to reshuffle the series from Wednesday to Tuesday and then again back to Wednesday.

 Telecinco decided not to renew the series for a second season.